MicrosoftDocs/architecture-center/docs/guide/iiot-patterns/iiot-connectivity-patterns.md

 - Use this pattern when:
     - Use IoT Hub or IoT Central when you require device + edge management and two way communication, along with messaging.
-    - IoT Central has built-in rules engine, alerts and dashboards.
+    - IoT Central has built-in dashboard and rules engine for alerts.
     - Use Event hub when you only require messaging and have cost constraints.

 - Considerations